Skip to content

 Zagreb

-The 13th-century watchtower in the city’s Upper Town stood to guard the town hall’s southern gate.
+The 13th-century watchtower in the city’s Upper Town guarded the town hall’s southern gate.
 The fortified tower has a famous bell that rang when the town gates were closing.
 The latest additions to the tower took place in the 19th century when a fourth floor was added, and a canon was placed on top.
-The watchers fired the canon every day at midday since January 1st 1877, to signify midday for the church bell-ringers.
+The watchers fired the canon every day at midday since January 1st, 1877, to signify midday for the church bell-ringers.

 Stone Gate